Diabetes Mellitus (DM) in Children and Adolescents

 The diagnosis of diabetes is a two-part process.
 Doctors first determine whether children have diabetes and then determine the type.
 Children who appear to have complications also have other testing.

-To help distinguish type 1 diabetes from type 2, doctors do blood tests that detect antibodies to various proteins produced by the insulin-producing cells in the pancreas.
+To help distinguish type 1 diabetes from type 2, doctors do blood tests that detect antibodies to various proteins made by the insulin-producing cells in the pancreas.
+Antibodies are important to fight off foreign substances such as germs, but sometimes antibodies attack normal cells.
+In the case of diabetes, cells that make insulin and other chemicals related to insulin are examples of normal cells that can be attacked.
 Such antibodies are usually present in children with type 1 diabetes and are rarely present in children with type 2 diabetes.
+Type 1 diabetes is an example of an autoimmune disorder.

 Testing after diagnosis

 Children who are diagnosed with type 2 diabetes have blood tests to determine how their liver and kidneys are functioning and urine tests.
-At diagnosis, children who have type 2 diabetes are also tested for other problems, such as high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
-Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more High Blood Pressure , high blood levels of lipids Diagnosis Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
-Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more Diagnosis (fats), and fatty liver Diagnosis Fatty liver is an abnormal accumulation of certain fats (triglycerides) inside liver cells.
-People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms... read more , because these problems are common among children with type 2 diabetes.
+At diagnosis, children who have type 2 diabetes are also tested for other problems, such as high blood pressure, high blood levels of lipids (fats), and fatty liver, because these problems are common among children with type 2 diabetes.
 Other tests are done depending on symptoms.
-For example, children with daytime sleepiness who snore are tested for obstructive sleep apnea Diagnosis Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more Diagnosis and adolescent girls who are hairy and have acne or menstrual irregularities are tested for polycystic ovary syndrome Diagnosis Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more Diagnosis .
+For example, children with daytime sleepiness or who snore while sleeping are tested for obstructive sleep apnea, and adolescent girls who are hairy and have acne or menstrual irregularities are tested for polycystic ovary syndrome.

 Treatment of Diabetes in Children and Adolescents